rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 DNF is one of the many tools used for managing software on RPM based systems such as Rocky Linux system.
 In comparison to rpm, these higher-level tools help to simplify installing, uninstalling, querying packages.
 It is important to note that these tools make use of the underlying framework provided by the RPM system.
 This is why it is useful to first understand how to use RPM itself.

-DNF (and other tools like it) acts as a sort of wrapper around RPM and provides additinal functionality not offered by RPM.
+DNF (and other tools like it) acts as a sort of wrapper around RPM and provides additional functionality not offered by RPM.
 DNF knows how to deal with package and library dependencies and additionally knows how to automatically make use of configured repositories to resolve most issues.

 Common options used with the dnf utility are: